Mathieu Klein: Political career

-Mathieu Klein is a member of the Socialist Party since 1992 and his support in favour of a positive result in the French referendum on the Maastricht Treaty.
-He then became a student member of the National Union of Students of France in Nancy, then Paris becoming a member of its national bureau in charge of health matters.
+Mathieu Klein is a member of the Socialist Party since 1992, and has his support in favour of a positive result in the French referendum on the Maastricht Treaty.
+He then became a student member of the National Union of Students of France in Nancy, and then in Paris, he became a member of its national bureau in charge of health matters.

-In 1994 in Nancy he founded an LGBT association dedicated to the promotion of equality and fighting against homophobia.
+In 1994, in Nancy, he founded an LGBT association, dedicated to the promotion of equality and fighting against homophobia.

-He pursued his political career within the Socialist Party, becoming Departmental President of the Young Socialist Movement, Secretary of the Nancy branch of the Socialist Party and then, in 2008, First Secretary of Meurthe-et-Moselle branch of the party and member of its national bureau.
+Mathieu Klein pursued his political career within the Socialist Party, ascending to become the Departmental President of the Young Socialist Movement, Secretary of the Nancy branch of the Socialist Party, and then, in 2008, assuming the role of First Secretary of the Meurthe-et-Moselle branch of the party, alongside being a member of its national bureau.

-In 2000 he worked under the then President of the Departmental Council of Meurthe-et-Moselle, the socialist Michel Dinet, who would go on to become his political mentor.
-In the 2004 French departmental elections, Klein was elected Departmental Councillor of Meurthe-et-Moselle in the Nancy North constituency, winning against Senator Philippe Nachbar, a member of the UMP, in the second round with 60.7% of the vote.
-In the 2011 elections, Klein was reelected with 61.66% of the vote in the second round.
+In 2000, he worked under Michel Dinet who was the then President of the Departmental Council of the Meurthe-et-Moselle and also the socialist, who would go on to become his political mentor.
+In the 2004 French departmental elections, Klein was elected as the Departmental Councillor of the Meurthe-et-Moselle in the Nancy North constituency, winning against Senator Philippe Nachbar, a member of the UMP, in the Second round with 60.7% of the vote.
+In the 2011 elections, Klein was re-elected with 61.66% of the vote in the Second round.

 Following the 2002 French presidential election, he joined the New Socialist Party.
 In 2009, he joined the team of Martine Aubry, the then First Secretary of the Socialist Party, accompanying her candidacy in the 2011 French Socialist Party presidential primary.